mattsmith13815/GoK8s/readme.md

 ## Develop Program
-This simple app creates a hello world web server using the programming language Go, HTML & Pico CSS
+This simple app creates a hello world web server using the programming language Go, HTML & Pico CSS.
+THe powershell will build the go app and deploy to a local instance of Kubernetes.
+Not intended for production use.

+## Developer Setup
+1. Install GO
+2. Install Docker Desktop & enable Kubernetes
+3. Pull project to local location
+4. Baseline: run .\build_and_deploy.ps1 & open http://localhost:8080

-## Build application for Linux
+## Build GO application for Linux
 set GOOS=linux
 set GOARCH=amd64
 go build -o .